Guide to Zimbabwe safaris, attractions, things to do, where to stay and trusted tour operators.

 Matobo National Park

 Matobo National Park is located in Bulawayo and is a recognized UNESCO World Heritage Site.
-It is home to the Matobo hills or Matopos which were formed over two million years ago.
+It is a dwelling place for the Matobo hills or Matopos which were formed over two million years ago.
 This park is home to a variety of wild life such as white and black rhinos, giraffes, antelopes, leopards, and hyenas, there are also over 175 bird species including the black eagle.
 This place has great spectacular views, and apart from viewing the Matopos; visitors can do bird watching, and horseback safaris whereby you are able to view most wildlife in the park.
 Also you can have an overnight in the park by camping; this is also an experience of its own whereby you will be surrounded by the African beautiful landscape and all in it!

 Elephant’s Walk Shopping & Artist Village